osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

 ]
 ```

-creates, or updates the secrets management configuration to add the following id and value:
+updates the secrets management configuration to add the following id and value:

 ```code
 {
     "Id": "System.HealthEndpoints.OCS.ClientSecret",